Ripon, West Riding of Yorkshire

 A new union workhouse was erected in 1854 on the site of the existing town poor-house at the north side of Allhallowgate.
 It was designed by William Perkin and Elisha Backhouse who also designed Armley Gaol in Leeds.
 The workhouse location and layout are shown on the 1908 map below.

-Beyond the male receiving wards were the male casual wards where vagrants were accommodated overnight in a block of sleeping cells.
+At the east side of the entrance block were the male and female casual wards where vagrants were accommodated overnight in a block of sleeping cells.

 On entering the casuals' ward, the inmates were required to take a bath.
 Their clothes would be fumigated in the sulphur disinfector room.

-In return for their accommodation, vagrants were required to perform a certain amount of work, usually chopping wood.
-This was done in a small yard to the east of the cell block.
+In return for their accommodation, vagrants were required to perform a certain amount of work.
+In the case of the men, this was usually chopping firewood, carried out in a small yard to the east of the cell block.

-The external wall of the vagrants' yard was topped with spikes to prevent escape — perhaps the origin of the workhouse vagrants' ward being popularly known as a "spike".
+The external wall of the vagrants' yard was topped with spikes to prevent their leaving before their work was completed — perhaps the origin of the workhouse vagrants' ward being popularly known as a "spike".

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 75 Allhallowgate, Ripon.